-The Unbearable White Womanhood of Taylor Swift
+The Unbearable White Womanhood Of Taylor Swift

-When Taylor Swift posted a teaser clip from her new music video for the single, “Look What You Made Me Do,” she got instantly and extensively dragged her for a particular image’s close similarity to Beyoncé’s “Formation” and Lemonade aesthetic.
-The video’s director, Jospeh Kahn, denied their was any connection.
+When Taylor Swift posted a teaser clip from her new music video for the single “Look What You Made Me Do,” she got instantly and extensively dragged for a particular image’s close similarity to Beyoncé’s “Formation” and Lemonade aesthetic.
+The video’s director, Jospeh Kahn, denied any connection.

-The full video debuted as an exclusive segment during the 2017 MTV VMAs (Swift’s favorite stage for pettiness and the scene of the original “crime” against her—Kanye’s 2009 interruption that in all fairness did actually “make that bitch famous”).
+The full video debuted as an exclusive segment during the 2017 MTV VMAs (Swift’s favorite stage for pettiness and the scene of the original “crime” against her — Kanye’s 2009 interruption that in all fairness did actually “make that b**** famous”).
 It’s true the visual from the teaser invokes moments in Beyoncé’s “Formation” (as does the sonic aspect of “Look What You Made Me Do”), but in larger context, there’s something else going on.

 The video as a whole is an amalgamation of ripoffs: Michael Jackson, Lady Gaga, Sia, Nicki Minaj, and Beyoncé videos all seem to be reference points, along with some of Swift’s own.
-(And those are just the ones I caught on first viewing—I don’t want to watch that thing again.)
-Apropos of nothing, there’s also a particularly cheap shot at Katy Perry during a car crash scene where Swift’s hair is arranged to look like Perry’s new short cut while Swift grasps a Grammy Award—something Katy Perry has yet to win.
+(And those are just the ones I caught on first viewing — I don’t want to watch that thing again.)
+Apropos of nothing, there’s also a particularly cheap shot at Katy Perry during a car crash scene where Swift’s hair is arranged to look like Perry’s new short cut while Swift grasps a Grammy Award — something Katy Perry has yet to win.

+Credit will be heaped on Swift for this “brave, bold” artistic move, but it’s still just another copy.
+Beyoncé did all this over four years ago

 Swift and Kahn may have been using references to other videos as a commentary on the notion of celebrity, publicity, reputation in general.
 But hidden underneath the collaged cultural references is the fact that Swift actually copied the entire concept and execution of another unlikely Beyoncé production, one that had much bigger implications beyond just music.
 I’m talking about the Pepsi commercial that prefaced her performance at the 2013 Superbowl and the release of Life Is But A Dream shortly thereafter.